-Junos auditable events are stored in the syslog files on the appliance, and can be sent to an external log server (via Netconf over SSH).
+Junos auditable events are stored in the syslog files on the appliance, and can be transferred to an external log server which is configured to use Netconf over SSH.
 Auditable events include start-up and shutdown of the audit functions, authentication events, as well as the events listed in Table 4.
 Audit records include the date and time, event category, event type, username, and the outcome of the event (success or failure).
 Local syslog storage limits are configurable and are monitored.
-In the event of storage limits being reached the oldest logs will be overwritten.
+In the event of local storage limits being reached the oldest logs will be overwritten.